Last updated: June 20, 2026

 Unemployment after job loss

 If you lost work through no fault of your own, file with the South Carolina Department of Employment and Workforce.
-The DEW claim page says filing a claim is the only way DEW decides if you qualify.
+The DEW benefits page says filing a claim is the only way DEW decides if you qualify.
 You must report income, keep looking for work, be able and available to work, and accept suitable work.

 Child care scholarships